DanielKilgallon/DanielKilgallon/README.md

 ### Hi there! 👋
-#### I am open-source enthusiast and contributor who loves teaching, learning, and coding!
+#### I am an open-source contributor who loves teaching, learning, and coding!

 ---